-The main sources of data for the update of the present report were those collected through the systematic surveillance of international literature and the systematic query of key stakeholders carried out in order to produce the OrphaNews Europe newsletter, various reports published by the European Commission (including past reports of the workshops of the Rare Diseases Task Force and EUCERD) and other specialised reports on topics concerning the field of rare diseases and orphan medicinal products, including the reports of the national conferences organised in the context of the EUROPLAN project.
+The main sources of data for the update of the present report were those collected through the systematic surveillance of international literature and the systematic query of key stakeholders carried out in order to produce the OrphaNews Europe newsletter, various reports published by the European Commission (including past reports of the workshops of the EUCERD) and other specialised reports on topics concerning the field of rare diseases and orphan medicinal products.
 The principal information sources and the collection of data are described in detail here below.